What’s in a wetland’s breath? Wetland Fluxes from Microsite to Globe

 In the McNicol Lab, we use laboratory experiments to explore the effects of water on soil greenhouse gas emissions.
 We focus on the effects of oxygen depletion on patterns and rates of carbon dioxide and methane emissions.
 This fundamental knowledge helps provide a framework for interpreting greenhouse gas emissions at larger scales.

 Wetlands globally have been drained for agricultural purposes, to take advantage of the organic soils they support under flooded conditions.
-This is true in the Sacramento Delta where peat-forming marshes gradually accumulated meters of organic deposits over the last 6-8k years.
-When these ecosystem were diked and drained in the last 150 years, it was these peaty organic-rich soils that provided fertile grounds for agriculture; decomposition accelerated under drier conditions, releasing nutrients for crops, but also mineralizing large stores of carbon and releasing it to the atmosphere as carbon dioxide.
-With rapid subsidence in the California Delta, and elsewhere, wetland restoration via reflooding (or rewetting) is being explored to reverse carbon losses and rebuild peat soils.
-Restored agricultural peatlands therefore provide a management-driven experiment to understand the role of flooding on rates of soil decomposition and carbon dioxide emissions.
+When these ecosystems were diked and drained in the last 150 years, it was these peaty organic-rich soils that provided fertile grounds for agriculture; decomposition accelerated under drier conditions, releasing nutrients for crops, but also mineralizing large stores of carbon and releasing it to the atmosphere as carbon dioxide.
+Illinois lost almost all of its wetland and wet prairie cover in this same period, however pockets remain here and there, and more are being created through restoration.

 Drained and restored wetlands provide management-driven experiments to understand the role of flooding on rates of soil decomposition and carbon emissions.
 Very few measurements of these processes have been made across Illinois’ wetland ecosystems.
 In the McNicol Lab, we use a mixture of manual chamber sampling and a low disturbance tower-based technique called eddy covariance (pictured above), to measure gas exchanges in wetlands and prairies.